Is Your Protein Powder Inflaming You?

 Your protein powder should also contain medium chain triglycerides from sources such as coconut oil to improve bioavailability and aid in digestive comfort.
 This should never contain artificial flavorings and preservatives of any kind.
 This source should be sweetened with natural sources such as stevia and/or xylitol.
 Certain individuals may feel inflamed using a grass-fed, non-denatured whey protein.
 They should switch to a high quality vegan protein such as hemp, pea, or brown rice and monitor results.

-On DrJockers.com we have 2 fantastic vegan, hypoallergenic protein powders in Super Digest Protein and Gut Healing Protein.
+On DrJockers.com we have 2 fantastic vegan, hypoallergenic protein powder choices in Super Digest Protein and Gut Healing Protein.
 They use the same protein blend but contain different supplemental nutrients.